WwwwwyDev/crawlist/README.md

 ## introduction

-You can use Crawlist to crawl websites containing lists, and with some simple configurations, you can obtain all the list data.\
-Of course, in the face of some special websites that cannot be crawled, you can also customize the configuration of that website.
+You can use Crawlist to crawl websites containing lists, and with some simple configurations, you can obtain all the list data.Of course, in the face of some special websites that cannot be crawled, you can also customize the configuration of that website.

 ## installing
 You can use pip or pip3 to install the crawlist\